jonathanhandoyo/java-akka/README.md

         super.preStart();
         //... further logic here
         //... if you need child actors or other actors of lower hierarchy, create here.
-        //... call for watch after creating child actors, this was parent will get Terminated message when the child abruptly stops
         ActorRef child = this.getContext().actorOf(ChildActor.props);
-        this.getContext().watch(child);
     }

     @Override